 Alicia Trotman currently serves as a Communication Specialist with Mission Critical Partners.
 She has advanced expertise in telecommunications regulations with specific focus on small island developing states, and has over a decade of expertise in providing ICT development, regulatory and monitoring policies, and mechanisms to promote and maintain a competitive Telecommunications environment.
 Alicia was appointed by the Advisory Council to a one-year term beginning January 2018 to fill Dan Alexander’s open seat, and was re-elected in 2018.
 Her current term expires 31 December 2021.

 Alison is a network engineer for the state of Oregon, focusing on a diverse wide area network that serves over 40,000 customers.
-She has been in this role for almost 21 years and has truly enjoyed watching the evolution of the state’s network from a disjointed mesh of dial-up to an advanced MPLS enterprise.
+She has been in this role for almost 22 years and has truly enjoyed watching the evolution of the state’s network from a disjointed mesh of dial-up to an advanced MPLS enterprise.
 Her duties include network troubleshooting, dynamic network analytics, pre-deployment application testing, and the broad duty of keeping the network up, fast and available.
-Alison was elected to the AC in October of 2016.
-Her current term expires 31 December 2019.
+Alison was elected to the AC in October of 2016, and was re-elected in 2019.
+Her current term expires 31 December 2022.